Embed Widget

 What's Next

 Your widget is live - visitors can now chat with Jarvis on your website.
-To set up automatic issue creation from your support email, head to Email Monitoring.
+To set up automatic ticket creation from your support email, head to Ticket Sources.

 Was this page helpful?